Our Miniature Alpine Dairy Goats & Milk Testing Reports

 This was early in lactation.
 These two are amazing producers!

-Packa Sweets Klondy's Windy 2*D
+Packa Sweets Klondy's Twinkle 2*D